johnjackoleary/cfi-commonplace-book/Inbox/Carb Heat Demystified.md

 ***Author*** :: [[Friendly Skies Film]]

 #### Key Quotes
-* Paraphrasing: The proper use of carb heat depends on the specific design of the aircraft your in, which explains why the [[Piper Archer II]] and the [[Cessna 172]] seem to have very different
+* Paraphrasing: The proper use of carb heat depends on the specific design of the aircraft your in, which explains why the [[Piper Archer II]] and the [[Cessna 172]] have different guidelines.

 #### Relevant Notes
 ```dataview